Angela (Trials of Mana): Appearances

 Angela appears in the video game Trials of Mana for the Super Famicom as one of its six protagonists, appearing alongside characters Duran, Hawkeye, Charlotte, Kevin, and Riesz.
-Players are able to choose from one of these six characters as their main character; if Angela is not chosen as the main character, she can instead be selected as one of the player's other two party members that can be encountered later on.
-If not selected as one of these three characters, she is not involved in the main story.
+Players are able to choose from one of these six characters as their main character; if Angela is not chosen as the main character, she can instead be selected as one of the player's other two party members.

 Angela is the princess of the kingdom of Altena, which is covered in ice except for the citadel, which is set in spring due to magic by her mother, Valda.
 Angela lacked attention and upbringing from her mother growing up, leading to her being lonely.
 She is also unable to use magic, a rarity among Altenans.
 Due to the mana supply of the world beginning to fade, winter begins to creep into the citadel, Valda, on the suggestion of the Crimson Wizard, invades other nations to steal their Mana Stones to use a spell to get the mana from these crystals, and eventually, infinite mana from the Sword of Mana.
 Due to the power of the spell, it requires the user to sacrifice themselves, leading her to have Angela be sacrificed instead.
 Angela, having overheard this, unintentionally uses magic to teleport out of the kingdom into snowy fields before collapsing due to the cold.
 She is nursed back to health, and travels to seek the advice of the Priest of Light.

 Angela has appeared in other video games in playable and non-playable roles.
 She is a playable character in Circle of Mana, whereas she makes cameos in Final Fantasy Brave Exvius and Super Smash Bros.
 Ultimate.